-1. General Information: The United States Air Force (USAF) Air Conformity Applicability Model (ACAM) was used to perform an analysis to assess the potential air quality impact/s associated with the Proposed Action in accordance with Air Force Manual 32-7002, Environmental Compliance and Pollution Prevention; the Environmental Impact Analysis Process (EIAP, 32 CFR 989); and the General Conformity Rule (40 CFR 93 Subpart B).
+1. General Information: The Air Force's Air Conformity Applicability Model (ACAM) was used to perform an analysis to assess the potential air quality impact/s associated with the action in accordance with the Air Force Manual 32-7002, Environmental Compliance and Pollution Prevention; the Environmental Impact Analysis Process (EIAP, 32 CFR 989); and the General Conformity Rule (GCR, 40 CFR 93 Subpart B).
 This report provides a summary of the ACAM analysis.